zlabjp/nghttpx-ingress-lb/README.md

 ```

 If TLS is configured for a service, and it is accessed via cleartext
-HTTP, those requests are redirected to https URI.
+HTTP, those requests are redirected to HTTPS URI.
 If
 --default-tls-secret flag is used, all cleartext HTTP requests are
 redirected to https URI.